Lexington DUI Lawyer

 There’s a lot at stake when you’re facing a criminal charge.
 You may be risking your personal freedom, ability to keep a job and get a future one, financial losses, and personal and professional relationships.
 Being arrested and charged with a crime doesn’t mean you’ll be found guilty.
 Unless you know criminal and constitutional law, you may miss mistakes that were made by the police or prosecution in the handling of your case.
 These mistakes can be the basis for your DUI defense, and they may allow you to obtain a favorable plea bargain agreement or result in charges being dropped.

-The prosecution strategy is to tell a story through evidence and witness testimony that will convince a fact finder that the defendant is guilty.
+The prosecutor has a gameplan.
+The prosecution’s strategy is to tell a story through evidence and witness testimony that will convince a fact finder that the defendant is guilty.
 It can include making the defendant look very dangerous and dishonest and portraying the crime victims as unfairly suffering through something they didn’t deserve.

 The defense is trying to tell its own story, one where at the end of the trial the fact finder will decide that the client is not guilty (or is guilty of lesser charges and he or she will receive a lighter sentence).
 Through evidence and witness testimony, the DUI defense may show there’s an alibi or that the defendant lacked the desire or opportunity to commit the crime.
 Our Lexington DUI defense attorney makes the prosecution and its witnesses appear not credible by showing inconsistencies and contradictions in its side of the story.